 The display is bright, but there's no way to turn the brightness down.
 So wearing the Charge 2 to bed is like having a torch shone in your face if you wake up and lift your arm and activate the display by accident.
 That brightness means it's great in sunny conditions though, so we won't complain too much.

 We found the lifting of the arm to wake the display a little temperamental too.
 It didn't always work, except when we were sleeping, when of course it worked every time.

 Like the original Charge, tapping on or below the display presents various pieces of data or options.
 This worked well in our experience and it was sensitive enough to ensure you didn't have to bash the device too hard.

 What's new in the Charge 2 are additional smartphone notifications.
-These come in the form of incoming calls, texts and calendar alerts, which is more than the original Charge's incoming call alerts.
+These originally came in the form of incoming calls, texts and calendar alerts, which is more than the original Charge's incoming call alerts.

-However, text notifications didn't work brilliantly for us in the Charge 2, probably because no one really texts us and third-party apps aren't supported so no iMessage or WhatsApp notifications appear.
+Text notifications didn't work brilliantly for us in the Charge 2, probably because no one really texts us and third-party apps weren't supported at the time of review so no iMessage or WhatsApp notifications appeared.
 If you do receive texts, you can opt to see just the sender name or the name plus the message.

 Fitbit Charge 2 review: Features